healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Tea Infuser: No

-The carafe is made of glass and has a capacity of 1.7 L, 57.48 fl. oz, or 7 cups (+2).
-It has a large opening, 3.54 inches in diameter, allowing you to comfortably pour in water from your tap or any container (+1).
+The carafe holds 1.7 L (57.48 fl. oz.), or around 7 cups, and is made of glass (+2).
+It has a wide lid opening, 3.54 inches in diameter, so pouring in water from your tap or any container is very easy (+1).

 There are water level markings in the middle of the carafe (+1).
-The plastic spout of the Elite Gourmet has a standard V shape.
-The limescale filter is positioned by the spout and is removable (+2).
+The spout is made of plastic and not shaped out of the glass carafe like some other kettles.
+It has a standard V shape and a removable limescale filter positioned by the spout (+2).

 Similar to many other cordless electric kettles, the Elite Gourmet’s heating element is positioned inside the bottom of the carafe.
-There’s a ring of blue LED around the bottom which will illuminate when the kettle’s running, making it easy to spot in the dark (+2).
+There’s a ring of blue LED around the bottom which lights up when the kettle’s running, making it easy to spot in the dark (+2).

 ### 7.0 - Handle